ros-infrastructure/ros_buildfarm/doc/jobs/doc_jobs.rst

   honor an environment variable identifying the destination of the generated documentation.

+* the **external_site** type also operates on a single independent repository.
+  For each *doc build file* with that type a Jenkins job is created.
+Such repository must provide its own Dockerfile below `docker/image/`.
+Within that container, an **update_site** command taking the repository path and the site repository path as arguments must be available.

 There is no specific diagram showing the correlation between the various scripts and templates but they follow the same naming scheme as the *release* and *devel* jobs.